ZehsTeam/Lethal-Company-SellMyScrap/README.md

 * This mod will NOT sell Gifts, Shotguns, or Ammo by default.
     * See **Sell Settings** for more info.
 <br><br>
-* This mod has support for excluding custom / modded scrap items from the sell algorithm.
+* This mod supports excluding custom / modded scrap items from the sell algorithm.
     * See **Advanced Sell Settings** for more info.
 <br><br>
 * This mod will show how much overtime bonus you will receive on the sell confirmation screen.